boxgrinder/boxgrinder.org/faq.md

 ## Which operating systems are supported by BoxGrinder Build?

-The [operating system section](http://boxgrinder.org/tutorials/boxgrinder-build-plugins/#Operating_system_plugins) of the plugins page provides the most contemporary information on which OSes BoxGrinder supports.
-Since verion 0.9.2 BoxGrinder Build has supported cross operating system builds, allowing your host to produce an appliance based upon a *different OS*.
-For instance, it is possible to *build a CentOS appliance using a Fedora host*.
+See the [operating system plugins section][] on the plugins page.
+As of version 0.9.2 BoxGrinder Build **supports cross operating system builds**, allowing your host to produce an appliance based upon a different OS.
+For instance, it is possible to build a CentOS, RHEL or SL appliance using a *Fedora* host.

-> In fact, the recommended approach is to use Fedora 15 or 16 to build your appliances, which themselves may have *any* supported OS.
+> The supported approach is to use Fedora 15 or 16 to build your appliances, on which you may **build any supported OS**.

-## On which operating systems can I run BoxGrinder Build?
+## Which operating systems can I run BoxGrinder Build on?

-Currently we **only support Fedora for building**.
+Currently we only support Fedora for *building* appliances, but your appliance can have [any supported OS][].
 You need to have Fedora 15+ to build appliances with the latest BoxGrinder Build.
 We strongly encourange you to use latest available Fedora release.

-> Note that you can still build appliances of any supported OS.
-For instance using Fedora 15 you can build a RHEL, CentOS or SL appliance using Fedora 15!
+> You can build appliances of **any supported OS** using BoxGrinder on Fedora.

-Refer to the [above question](#What_operating_systems_are_supported_by_BoxGrinder_Build) for OSes that BoxGrinder can build into *appliances*.

 ## What is the location of supported Clouds in the world?